The Multiplication Formulas of Weighted Quantum Cluster Functions: Introduction, notation and main results

 In \cite{CK2005}, Caldero and Keller proved a higher-dimensional multiplication formula between cluster characters for the cluster category $\mathcal{C}_Q$ of a Dynkin quiver $Q$.
 They showed that for any indecomposable objects $M, N\in \mathcal{C}_Q$,

-where $\chi$ is the Euler-Poincar\'{e} characterisitic.
-The proof heavily depends on the 2-Calabi-Yau property of $\mathcal{C}_Q$.
-The multiplication formula is generalized firstly to acyclic quivers \cite{XiaoXu2007, Xu2010} and then to any 2-Calabi-Yau triangulated category with a cluster-tilting object \cite{Palu2012}.
+where $\chi$ is the Euler--Poincar\'{e} characteristic.
+The proof heavily depends on the 2-Calabi--Yau property of $\mathcal{C}_Q$.
+This multiplication formula was generalized firstly to acyclic quivers \cite{XiaoXu2007, Xu2010} and then to any 2-Calabi--Yau triangulated category with a cluster-tilting object \cite{Palu2012}.

-Inspired by the results in \cite{CK2005}, Geiss, Leclerc and Schr\"{o}er \cite{GLS2007} proved an analogous formula for nilpotent module categories of preprojective algebras.
-Let $\Lambda_Q$ be the preprojective algebra of an acyclic quiver $Q$ and ${\rm nil}(\Lambda_Q)$ be the category of finite dimensional nilpotent $\Lambda_Q$-modules.
+Inspired by the results in \cite{CK2005}, Geiss, Leclerc and Schr\"{o}er \cite[Theorem 3]{GLS2007} proved an analogous formula for nilpotent module categories of preprojective algebras.
+Let $\Lambda_Q$ be the preprojective algebra of an acyclic quiver $Q$ and $\operatorname{nil}(\Lambda_Q)$ be the category of finite dimensional nilpotent $\Lambda_Q$-modules.
 Let $\mathfrak{n}$ be the positive part of $\mathfrak{g}_Q$.
-Given two sequences $\mathbf{i}=(i_1,\dots,i_m),\mathbf{a}=(a_1,\dots,a_m)$ where $i_j\in\{1,\dots,n\}$ and $a_j\in \{0,1\}$ for $j=1, \cdots, m$, Lusztig introduced the constructible functions $d_{\mathbf{i}, \mathbf{a}}: {\rm nil}(\Lambda_Q)\rightarrow \mathbb{C}$ defined by
+Given two sequences $\mathbf{i}=(i_1,\dots,i_m)$, $\mathbf{a}=(a_1,\dots,a_m)$ where $i_j\in\{1,\dots,n\}$ and $a_j\in \{0,1\}$ for $1 \leq j \leq m$, Lusztig introduced the constructible functions $d_{\mathbf{i}, \mathbf{a}}\colon \operatorname{nil}(\Lambda_Q)\rightarrow \mathbb{C}$ defined by